 Learn about the basics of educational advocacy for a foster youth.

 Educational trainings that qualify for Continuing Education hours.

 Are you becoming an Educational Representative for your youth?
-You'll find all you need to know about filling this role and holding educational rights here.
+Find out all you need to know about filling this role and holding educational rights.

 Supporting your youth throughout their education increases their likelihood of graduating high school and finding open higher education options presented to them.
-You'll help them prepare and find the resources they need for pursuing post-secondary educational options and vocational opportunities while in foster care.
+You will help them prepare and find the resources they need for pursuing post-secondary educational options and vocational opportunities while in foster care.

 A valuable resource for all CASAs, here are some suggestions for how you can get to know your youth and build an understanding of their academic needs.